(FAQ) Frequently Asked Questions

 - Once the job is complete, an invoice will be left at your home and, in most cases, emailed as well.
 Your payment can be made by phone, made online or mailed to our office.
 We welcome your feedback because we’re always striving to improve our operations and customer service.

 FAQ: Does my estimate include taking away the brush and wood?
 A: Yes.
 Unless you’ve specifically discussed otherwise with your arborist, all the brush and wood will be removed from your property.
 Additionally, any twigs or leaves will be raked and your driveway or sidewalks are blown off before our crew leaves for the day.

 FAQ: Why is an ISA Certified Arborist credential important?
 A: Our credentials set us apart because they signify a level of skill, knowledge, and experience that has been vetted and verified by an international trade association.
 Eligibility for any of the ISA credentials, applicants must first meet minimum requirements for education and experience.
 The exams are designed to test a candidate’s basic knowledge across a spectrum of topics that are applicable worldwide.
 Hiring credentialed professionals support our industry as a whole.
 You can read more about the ISA and its importance to our industry here.

 FAQ: Will your arborists “top” my tree?
-A: No. We will not under any circumstances top a tree, nor should any reputable company.
+A: No. We will not under any circumstances top a tree, nor should any reputable tree care company.
 “Topping” is the term used to describe an indiscriminate pruning practice which is harmful to your tree and prohibited by international professional standards and Best Management Practices.
 Topping of street trees and trees on commercial property in Lexington is prohibited by law.
 Rather than topping, the overall size of a tree’s canopy is best managed by skillful reduction pruning, which will preserve your tree’s health and aesthetic value.